Wimmics/olivaw/docs/tests.md

 ![alt text](./assets/outcome-summary.png)

-After this summary table, for each outcome we have a subsection containing the detailed explanation.
+After this summary table, for each outcome there will be a subsection containing the detailed explanation.
 There is also one link at the top of this section to get back the summary table at the exact line where the outcome summary is.

 This explanation provides: